-The Martin’s started operating the Red Inn 25 years earlier in 1805.
-It was located in the southern French commune of Lanarce in Ardèche and bordered on Issanlas and Lavillatte.
+The Martin’s started operating the Red Inn, originally named L’Auberge de Peyrebeille, in 1805.
+Located in the southern French commune of Lanarce in Ardèche, it bordered on Issanlas and Lavillatte and was situated on a lonely road.
 Pierre Martin had started out as a poor farmer.
 However, he and his wife had pulled themselves up by their bootstraps and accumulated a sizable fortune that amounted to 30,000 gold Francs (worth approximately 600,000 Euros today).

-Trouble for the Martin’s began when a local horse dealer named Jean-Antoine Enjolras appeared at the inn on 12 October 1831.
-He was searching for a missing heifer, and he soon came up missing himself.
-This resulted in local authorities investigating his disappearance, and it was then that authorities learned Enjolras had patronized the Red Inn.

-A day later, Enjolras’s body was discovered close to the inn by the Allier River.
-Enjolras’s skull was bashed in and his knee badly crushed.
+Trouble for the Martin’s began when a local horse dealer named Jean-Antoine Enjolras appeared at the Red Inn on 12 October 1831 searching for a missing heifer.
+Enjolras soon came up missing himself and this resulted in local authorities investigating his disappearance.
+They soon learned that Enjolras had patronized the Red Inn.
+His body was discovered by the Allier River, which was close to the inn.
+His skull was bashed in and his knee badly crushed.

 Shortly thereafter, on the 25th of October, Pierre Martin and his nephew, André, were arrested on suspicion of murdering Enjolras.
 Their arrests were followed by the arrest of Martin’s servant, Jean Rochette on the 1st of November.
 The next day, despite the belief at the time that a woman could not commit murder, Martin’s wife, Marie, was also arrested.

 Despite the 100 plus witnesses that testified against the accused, the person who perhaps did the most damage to the defense was Rochette’s own lawyer.
 At trial, he declared his client a murderer, although he also claimed it was not Rochette’s fault because Rochette could not escape the bad influences of the Martins.
 Such statements helped to convict the Martins and Rochette.

-Years later, in 1966, Felix Viallet and Charles Almeras reexamined the case.
-They reaffirmed the guilt of the Martins.
-However, since their reexamination, other scholars have raised doubts about the validity of the trial and the truthfulness of the testimonies.
-Contemporary historian Thierry Boudignon is one scholar who asserts the trial was a miscarriage of justice.
-He claims the trial involved dubious testimony and unreliable witnesses.
-Boudignon also maintains the trial was nothing more than attempt to make an example out of the Martins and that Chaz’s testimony was translated in such a way that it influenced the jury to find the Martin’s and Rochette guilty.
+One scholar who questions the guilt of the Martins and Rochette is current historian is Thierry Boudignon.
+He asserts the trial was a miscarriage of justice and that there was dubious testimony and unreliable witnesses.
+He also maintains the trial was nothing more than attempt to make an example out of the Martins and that Chaz’s testimony was translated in such a way that it influenced the jury to find them and Rochette guilty.

 - “L’Auberge rouge, à Peyrebeille,” on le Progres